Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The secret of success lies not in doing your own work, but in recognizing the right man to do it."
+> "Freedom is the only worthy goal in life.
+It is won by disregarding things that lie beyond our control."
-> — **Andrew Carnegie**
+> — **Epictetus**

 ---

-_Last updated: 19 April 2025 ⏳_
+_Last updated: 20 April 2025 ⏳_